tatethurston/TwirpScript/README.md

 1. TwirpScript clients can be consumed in the browser (or server\*) and are built with [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) in mind so only the service methods consumed by the client end up in the final bundle.

 2. The only runtime dependency is Google's [protobuf js](https://github.com/protocolbuffers/protobuf/tree/master/js).
-If you decide to use JSON instead of Protobuf as the serialization format, this dependency will be removed via tree shaking.
+If you decide to use JSON instead of Protobuf as the serialization format, this dependency will be removed from clients via tree shaking.

 3. Clients get in-editor API documentation.
 Comments in your `.proto` files become [TSDoc](https://github.com/microsoft/tsdoc) comments in the generated code that will show inline documentation in supported editors.